 So, how to budget as a couple?

-Follow these 15 tips for budgeting for couples to get their finances on track so you can spend less time stressing about money and more time enjoying your partner’s company.
+Follow the budgeting tips for married couples mentioned below to get their finances on track so you can spend less time stressing about money and more time enjoying your partner’s company.

 One of the first steps of how to make a budget is to club all your incomes together.
-It could be your salary and from other professional services offered.
-Put them all in one place as a first to setting a budget and make further plans and savings, accordingly.
+It could be your salary and other professional services offered.
+Put them all in one place as a first to set a budget and make further plans and savings accordingly.

 Many married couples decide to combine bank accounts, while others prefer to keep their money separate.
 Regardless of what you decide, spending should be transparent.
 As a married couple, you’re more than just roommates sharing expenses.